 There are a number of different login behaviors that could be considered suspicious.
 Some are higher risk than others.
 For example, a user logging in at an unusual time of day is a low-risk anomaly.
 A more threatening anomaly would be dozens of failed login attempts in a very short time.
 This is called a brute force attack: the attacker systematically attempts different passwords to gain access to an account, often using automated software.

 Other potentially suspicious behaviors include logging in from an unrecognized device, accessing from an unusual location, using Tor network, and various other login activities that emerge as outliers from normal usage.

 Applications can also be jeopardized by third party security breaches such as mass password leaks.
 Breached password detection notifies users when their credentials are leaked by a data breach of a third party.
 Users should always reset their passwords if their credentials may be compromised.

 Detecting unusual or alarming login behavior is vital when protecting your users.
-If you want to try the benefits of easy, customizable anomaly detection, sign up for Auth0’s free, production-ready plan to get started.
+If you want to try the benefits of easy, customizable attack protection, sign up for Auth0’s free, production-ready plan to get started.